Mitsubishi Chemical and its group companies Human Rights Policy

 Mitsubishi Chemical aims to contribute to the sustainable development of people, society and the Earth by providing solutions to environmental and social issues.
 Respect for human rights is a fundamental element in achieving our vision.
-The Mitsubishi Chemical Group Human Rights Policy (the “Policy”), governing all other human rights-related policies within the Group, complements our Mission and Basic Management Policy and outlines our approach to human rights in all of our business activities.
+The Mitsubishi Chemical and its group companies Human Rights Policy (the “Policy”), governing all other human rights-related policies within the Group, complements our Mission and Basic Management Policy and outlines our approach to human rights in all of our business activities.

-The Policy applies to all officers and members of Mitsubishi Chemical Group companies.
+The Policy applies to all officers and members of Mitsubishi Chemical and its group companies companies.
 We expect all our business partners to understand and act in line with the principles in this Policy.

 The Human Rights Due Diligence Committee at Mitsubishi Chemical Corporation is responsible for the implementation of this Policy.
 The Board of Directors of Mitsubishi Chemical Corporation oversees compliance and implementation of this Policy.